bitboxer/raspberry_ansible/README.md

 # Bodos Raspberry PI

-This is my configuration for my raspberry pi.
+This is the configuration for my raspberry pi.

 Steps to install it on your machine: